kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-16-applying-machine-learning-to-security-problems.md

 idea since there is no guarantee that those sites are clean.
 Getting good ground truth in security is hard.

-Second, data bias also comes in the form of *class representation*.
+Second, data bias also comes in the form of *class representation*[^1].
 To understand class representation bias, one can look to a core foundation of statistics: Bayes theorem.